arlac77/npm-package-walker/README.md

 npm-package-walker
 ===
-walks the local npm package tree and calls a visitor function
+Walks down the local npm package dependency tree and calls a visitor function for each package.

 <!-- skip-example -->